reselbob/innosoft/microservices-architecture/03-deployment-discovery-red-green/README.md

 Strike the key, `i` to put `vi` into insert mode.

-And then make the change to `color:green` as shown below.
+And then make the change from `color: red` to `color:green` as shown below.

 ```yaml
 apiVersion: v1